 Ms. Rooney, Groups Coordinator and Therapist, works with individuals who experience severe, chronic mental illness.
 She is also a group facilitator with our PSR program.
 Her experience includes work with adolescents, family therapy, co-parenting issues, and individual therapy with those who experience depression and anxiety.

-Ms. Sultz has over 20 years of experience working with Chicago non-profits in leadership positions involving administration, development and event coordination.
+Ms. Sultz has over 20 years of experience working with Chicago non-profits in executive leadership positions involving administration, development and event coordination.
 Her responsibilities include oversight of Turning Point’s development efforts including marketing and community outreach and all aspects of fundraising.
 She has a strong background in the arts and is a graduate of Grinnell College where she actively serves as a class agent and alumni volunteer.

 Ms. Teresi received her Master of Social Work from the University of Illinois at Chicago with a specialty in children and families.
 She has over seven years’ experience collaborating with children and families, with an emphasis on children who have experienced a traumatic event or stressor.
 She is passionate about her work with children, adolescents, adults and families.
 Her clinical interests include trauma, mood disorders, crisis intervention, depression, anxiety and self-injury.
 She incorporates the use of empirically-based treatments with a compassionate, genuine and collaborative approach.